Understand how a centrifugal juicer works, the pros and cons, and compare popular models.

 It may look as if centrifugal juicers have more disadvantages than advantages and it’s rightly so.
 I used to own a centrifugal juicer myself as that was all I could afford at the time.
 I can understand what it is like to not be able to spend more on a better/luxury juicer.
 When I was introduced to a masticating juicer and tasted of the juice, I told myself that I had to have that gear juicer!
 I changed my mindset.
 Suddenly a masticating juicer is no longer just a “luxury” item … it is my tool to improving my health and it was supposed to SAVE me on medical bills.
 I began to save for a masticating juicer and finally got myself one.

 A centrifugal juicer is very inexpensive and easily available.
 If you’re a beginner and really cannot afford to spend more than $100 on a juicer, then go for it.
-But this type of juicer shouldn’t be your long-term kitchen companion.
-Read about juicer safety.
-If you’re serious about juicing and want to juice daily, then DO still aim to save up to upgrade to a gear juicer.
+There are also floods of cheap slow juicers in the market, but I really don’t recommend them to be your long-term kitchen companion.
+Also read about juicer safety.
+If you’re serious about juicing and want to juice daily, then DO still aim to save up to upgrade to a quality gear juicer.

 On the other hand, if you can afford a little more than $200 right away for your first juicer, you may want to look at the possibility of getting a masticating juicer.
 I promise that you will not regret the purchase, it will give you a fulfilling juicing experience.
 What you pay upfront will save you hundreds more in the long run.
 I keep hearing back how people are saving up to 25% on the money they spend on produce each time.
 They need less fruits/veggies for MORE juice.
 It’s all savings.